jasp-stats/jaspProcess/inst/help/BayesianProcess.md

 This section allows users to specify multiple process models through one of two interfaces.
 New models can be added by clicking the green `+` button.
 For each model, the following options are available:

 - Input type:
-	- Variables: Models can be specified by adding and specifying paths.
+	- Paths: Models can be specified by adding and specifying paths.
 Paths indicate causality.
 For each path, there are four options
 		- From: The variable from which the path starts.
 		- To: The variable at which the path ends.
 		- Process Type: The type process influencing the path.